MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 Now that the firmware can display characters on the VGA output, this can be used in software.
 A very simple version of printf() is implemented in the file prog/printf.c.
 This version writes only to the character memory, and not the colour memory, so all text will be white on black for now.
-The memory map is hardcoded in line 9.
 The location in character memory is calculated as 80\*y+x, see e.g. line 26.
 This calculation corresponds to the equivalent calculation in lines 114-115 of vga/chars.vhd.

+Furthermore, a new file prog/memorymap.h has been added.
+This is to avoid having the software hardcode address etc. in the source code.

 ## VGA Overlay
 Since we now have two sources of VGA output, the character memory and the CPU